 When choosing a dog like Brittany, it is essential to consider whether their shedding is compatible with your lifestyle.
 No one wants to live in a tumbleweed of shed dog fur, but some people are more sensitive to shed dog fur than others.

 Brittanys are moderate year-round shedders who show minor seasonal fluctuations.
 Brittany’s shedding is managed through routine grooming and good nutrition.
 Acquired alopecia or excessive shedding in Brittanys is due to an underlying disease process, behavioral reason, or environmental cause.

 Dust bunnies, hairy tumbleweeds, and fur-filled corners are standard features in most dog households.
 Everyone wants a spotless house, but not everyone has the time or inclination to dedicate hours to grooming their Brittany.

 A Brittany’s Coat

-A Brittany is not a fashion accessory and will never achieve the bouffant hairstyles of a Poodle or Pomeranian; Brittanys have been bred to perform a specific purpose, which is reflected in their coats.
+A Brittany is not a fashion accessory and will never achieve the bouffant hairstyles of a Poodle or Pomeranian; Brittanys have been bred to perform a specific purpose, reflected in their coats.

-The French peasantry bred Brittanys as an all-purpose hunting dog; these were working men and women who did not have the time or money to spend hours pampering their beloved dogs.
+The French peasantry bred Brittanys as an all-purpose hunting dogs; these were working men and women who did not have the time or money to spend hours pampering their beloved dogs.

 A Brittany’s Coat Texture